-Who I AmI'm a father, a husband, a writer, and a teacher.
+Who I AmI'm a father, a husband, an author, and a teacher.
+My stories have been published in Strange Horizons, Daily Science Fiction, Fantastic Stories, and many other venues.
 My novel-length fiction is represented by Cameron McClure of the Donald Maass Literary Agency.

 Category Archives: writing

 Last month I was fortunate enough to get to present at a couple of different Cons–Spec Fic South East in Orlando and Necronomicon in Tampa.
 While I’ve done a number of presentations at libraries and writing groups around town, this … Continue reading

 My flash story “Cupid and Psyche at the Caffé Sol y Mar” is up at Fireside Fiction today!
 It was inspired by thinking about the myth of Cupid and Psyche, which forms the basis of many children’s stories told, often … Continue reading